Before you get started, you should make sure what mobile home walls you have.

 - Change the direction: Similarly, you can achieve a different feel by swapping the vertical wall panels for horizontal ones.

-We hope that this article has provided you with a few thought-provoking and inspirational wood paneling makeover ideas that got your fingers itching to get started.
+We hope that this article has provided you with a few thought-provoking and inspirational mobile home wood paneling ideas that got your fingers itching to get started.
 There are so many fantastic ideas to choose from that your biggest challenge might be only to choose one!
 Once you have your walls done, you can check out How To Make Yours A Luxury Mobile Home or Mobile Home Makeover Tips That Will Transform Your Living Space for even more ideas, tips, and advice.